-Employing a team of fully qualified, fully insured utility and domestic tree surgeons with over 15 years of arboricultural experience, we are well-practiced in delivering high quality and sensitive domestic tree surgery.
-Fully certified, our team of friendly, knowledgeable staff always have both the customers’ wishes (no matter how big or small) and the needs of the trees at the forefront of their minds.
+Employing a team of fully qualified, fully insured tree surgeons with over 20 years of arboricultural experience, we are well-practiced in delivering high quality commercial and domestic tree surgery.
+Fully certified, our team of friendly, knowledgeable staff always have both the customers’ wishes and the conservational needs of the trees at the forefront of their minds.

-- £10 million Public Liability Insurance
+£10 million Public Liability Insurance

-- Fully NPTC Qualified
+Fully NPTC Qualified

-- All work carried out to British Standard BS3998
+All work carried out to British Standard BS3998

-Working with nature every day, we have a sound approach to the environment and often work alongside ecologists to make sure that birds, bats, newts and badgers are not at risk whilst tree work is carried out.
+Working with nature every day, we have a sound approach to the environment and often work alongside ecologists to make sure that birds, bats, newts and badgers are not at risk whilst tree surgery is carried out.
 We are also very pleased and proud to say that all of our waste is 100% recycled.

 What the law does mean is that we have to be extra vigilant when cutting trees and hedges during the summer months to ensure that we don’t disrupt nesting birds and other wildlife.

-We always (regardless of month) conduct visual surveys of the trees and hedges we are asked to quote and then again when we begin work – if we spot an active nest of any kind we postpone the necessary work until the end of nesting season.
+We always (regardless of month) conduct visual surveys of the trees and hedges we are asked to quote and then again when we begin work – if we spot an active nest of any kind we postpone the necessary tree surgery until the end of nesting season.
 It’s just common sense!